TheBrianSiu/Time-Off-Management-System/README.md

 The Time-Off Management System is a web application that allows employees to request time off for vacation and sick leave.
 Employees can also view their own and their colleagues' time off in a calendar view.
 The system is designed to help managers and team members manage their time off more efficiently.

 ## Features

-Employees can:
+## Employees can:
 Request time off for vacation and sick leave
 View their upcoming time off requests
-View their colleagues' time off in a calendar view Managers can:
+View their colleagues' time off in a calendar view

+## Managers can:
 View time off requests for their team
-View their team's time off in a calendar view Administrators can:
+View their team's time off in a calendar view

+## Administrators can:
 Add or remove employees
-Configure system settings such as holidays and workdays Technologies Used
+Configure system settings such as holidays and workdays

+## Technologies Used
 The Time-Off Management System is built using the following technologies:

-ASP.NET Core 6.0
+•ASP.NET Core 6.0
-C#
+•C#
-Entity Framework Core
+•Entity Framework Core
-Microsoft SQL Server
+•Microsoft SQL Server
-HTML/CSS/JavaScript
+•HTML/CSS/JavaScript
-Tailwind CSS
+•Tailwind CSS

 ## Getting Started